-When it comes to serviceability, we want to be confident you can comfortably meet your repayments during any parental leave period.
-So our dedicated lenders will work with you on how you can manage the repayments during this time.
-Sources of income might include
+We need to ensure you can comfortably meet your repayments during any parental leave period.
+So our dedicated lenders will work with you to discuss how you can meet the repayments during this time.
+Additional sources of income might include:

 - Your partner’s income